UncleTensor/BittAudio/docs/validator.md

 Welcome to the Validator's guide for the Audio Generation Subnetwork within the Bittensor network.
 This document provides instructions for setting up and running a Validator node in the network.

 ## Overview
 Validators initiate the audio generation process by providing prompts to the Miners and evaluate the quality of the generated audio.
 They play a crucial role in maintaining the quality standards of the network.
-The prompts will be generated with the help of the Corcel API, Product by Subnet 18, which provides a infinite range of prompts for Text-To-Speech, Voice Clone and Text-To-Music.
+The prompts will be generated with the help of the Corcel API, Product by Subnet 18, which provides a infinite range of prompts for Text-To-Music.

 ## Installation
 Follow these steps to install the necessary components: